dmtrung14/jekflix-template/pages/about-1.md

 accordion:
   - title: How long have you been doing Maths?
     content: Well Maths has been a vital part of my life since I was 3.
 I like to think that Mathematics exists in all kind of stories and objects we encounter in daily life.
 So I assume it is a vital part of *yours* too!
-  - title: Do I like anything else?
+  - title: Do you like anything else?
     content: <p> Well, yes, I do!
 It might be surprising (or not), but I'm a big fan of astronomy and cosmology, and I really love sharing about extraterrestrial life.</p> <p> So if you would like to read it, here's my blog <a href="https://planetariats.wordpress.com/"> Planetariats </a>.</p>  <p> I hope you like both sites as much as I do! </p>
   - title: This site is too childish!
 How can I find you on more advanced Maths site?
     content: I'm glad you asked.
 Mathematic forums has been a vital parts of my Olympiad training.
 Currently I have an active account on AOPS and MSE.
 I mostly use AOPS to look up problems and search for materials, while I am a more active writer and member on MSE.
 You can find my questions and answers on my <a href="https://math.stackexchange.com/users/756249/nikola-tolzsek"> MSE Profile - Nikola Tolzsek </a>